SirBrian1234/PiWall/README.md

 # Under Dev

 # PiWall
-The PiWall project is a secure low-level network firewall with enchanced flexibility as its policies and rules may directly be defined in Python.
+The PiWall project is a secure and standalone low-level network firewall with enchanced flexibility as its policies and rules may directly be defined in Python.

 ## Learn - Project
 PiWall can: